Blog

 Key benefits of automated identity provisioning

-The benefits of identity provisioning for your customers are huge especially when automated.
+The benefits of identity provisioning for your customers are huge, especially when it is automated.
 They include:

-Additionally, built-in auditing and reporting in provisioning tools provide visibility into all provisioning changes for compliance reviews.
+• Enhanced compliance: Provisioning tools follow standardized templates that keep your access management in line with company policies and regulations like HIPAA and GDPR.
+Additionally, built-in auditing and reporting features in provisioning tools provide visibility into all provisioning changes for compliance reviews.

-For you as a service provider, supporting identity provisioning has benefits like:
+And for you, as a service provider, supporting identity provisioning has big upsides:

-If your customers already use provisioning tools to grant their employees access to the hundreds of apps they use.
-They’re more likely to use yours if you also support identity provisioning.
+• More closed deals: If your customers are already using user provisioning tools for other apps, they’ll be much more likely to use yours if you also support it.

 Next steps

 Supporting identity provisioning in your app can be a daunting task.
-It involves connecting to all the directory providers your customers use and building logic to process all their provisioning requests.
+You’d need to connect with all the directory providers your customers use and build complex logic to handle provisioning requests.

-• Events-based processing: While webhooks are also supported, WorkOS’s Events API means every SCIM request is processed in order, and in real-time.
+• Events-based processing: While webhooks are also supported, WorkOS’s Events API means every provisioning request is processed in order and in real-time.
 You’ll never miss a provisioning request again.

 • Pricing that makes sense: Unlike competitors who price by monthly active users, WorkOS charges a flat rate for each company you onboard — whether they’re syncing 10 or 10,000 users with your app.